apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

           + include0
             - path = "jcr:content"

-By default all properties whose type matches `includePropertyTypes` and are part of child nodes as per the aggregation pattern are included for indexing.
+By default, all properties whose type matches `includePropertyTypes` and are part of child nodes as per the aggregation pattern are included for indexing.
 For excluding certain properties define a property definition with relative path and set `excludeFromAggregation` to `true`.
 Such properties would then be